18F/handbook/_pages/how-we-work/tools/github.md

 - **You do not need approval to create public repositories.**

+- **You do not need approval to archive a repository.** As discussed in the [18F open source policy](https://github.com/18F/open-source-policy/blob/master/practice.md), feel free to [archive a repository](https://help.github.com/articles/archiving-repositories/) (or ask #admins-github if you don't have permissions to do so) to deprecate it.
+[Here is a script to do so en masse.](https://gist.github.com/afeld/334c20d71a04bfbada95ed86194decf2) Note that archiving a repository is **not** the same as deleting a repository.

 - **Ask Infrastructure before deleting repositories.** As a government team, we can’t delete repositories without Infrastructure first reviewing them for information that they may need to retain/archive (including issues, pull request comments, commit history, and other information).
 If you want to delete a repository, go to [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) and explain what you&rsquo;d like to do and why, and wait for approval before deleting it.
-Feel free to [archive a repository](https://help.github.com/articles/archiving-repositories/) (or ask #admins-github if you don't have permissions to do so) to deprecate it.
-[Here is a script to do so en masse.](https://gist.github.com/afeld/334c20d71a04bfbada95ed86194decf2)

 ### Working with outside collaborators